pycharmertutor/games_pygamezero/README.md

-# games_pygamezero
-shit games made in pygame zero
+this is kinda bad lol enjoy also i wont update this bc this is a chalange of making games using pygame zero and yeah